-Citi Foundation and TechnoServe are partnering to scale up a proven model that helps small shop owners in Kenya, Nigeria, and Côte d’Ivoire become more profitable by connecting them with the knowledge, training, and tools they need to become successful retailers.
+In East Africa, formal employment opportunities are often scarce, and entrepreneurship presents a path toward economic independence for many young women and men.
+TechnoServe is helping small shop owners in Kenya, Nigeria, and Côte d’Ivoire become more profitable by connecting them with the knowledge, training, and tools they need to become successful retailers.

 After settling in Imara Daima, an informal settlement east of Nairobi, Winnie witnessed the high demand for fast-moving consumer goods (FMCGs) – products that are relatively low-cost and sell quickly.
 After seeing this unmet need, Winnie decided to launch her own small business, a small shop (or “duka”) called the Lupo Mini Mart.

 Winnie was able to start her business with a $500 investment from her family savings, but quickly ran into substantial challenges.
 Like many other micro-retailers lacking formal business training, Winnie was operating her business based on instinct rather than well-established business management practices.
 This led to poor financial management, inadequate customer service, and a disorganized shop layout that resulted in expired products and unused inventory.

-Small mom-and-pop retail shops, known as dukas, in particular play a critical role in low-income communities by providing affordable access to everyday products and even the promise of local job creation.
+Small mom-and-pop retail shops, known as dukas, play a critical role in low-income communities by providing affordable access to everyday products and even the promise of local job creation.
 However, like Winnie, many of these entrepreneurs lack basic business skills and knowledge, which prevents them from maximizing their shop’s economic potential.

 When TechnoServe visited the Lupo Mini Mart and shared information with Winnie about the Pan-African Youth Entrepreneur Development (PAYED) program, Winnie was instantly intrigued.
 “Managing a shop is difficult when you lack the right business management skills,” she says.
 “When I heard about the PAYED project and what they offered to duka owners, I didn’t think twice and joined immediately.”

-“The training has really helped my business grow, equipped me with skills, and transformed me into a better businesswoman.”
+The training has really helped my business grow, equipped me with skills, and transformed me into a better businesswoman.”

 As the duka brings in a high volume of sales, Winnie continues to reference the recordkeeping booklet from TechnoServe, as she remains dedicated to clearly understanding the financial performance of her business.
 Through the PAYED program, Winnie also received an android based app called DUKA POS which helps her capture sales more efficiently and keep track of her inventory.